MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 author: dbradish-microsoft
 ms.author: dbradish
 manager: barbkess
-ms.date: 08/19/2021
+ms.date: 9/21/2021
 ms.topic: conceptual
 ms.service: azure-cli
 ms.devlang: azurecli
-ms.custom: devx-track-azurecli
+ms.custom: devx-track-azurecli, seo-azure-cli
 ---

-# Use Azure CLI effectively
+# How to use Azure CLI effectively

 Azure CLI allows you to configure and manage Azure from Bash, PowerShell, or a Command Prompt window.
 Azure CLI supports command reuse, both on an ad-hoc basis and through scripts.
 You'll need to be aware of the capabilities of the shell that you run.

-This article discusses tips useful for Azure CLI and how to avoid pitfalls.
+This article discusses useful tips on how to use the Azure CLI and how to avoid pitfalls.

 [!INCLUDE [azure-cli-prepare-your-environment.md](includes/azure-cli-prepare-your-environment.md)]